asleepinglion/ng6-cli/readme.md

 You can configure **`ng6`** options at the user or project levels.
 This is done by creating a `.ng6-cli` file in either your home directory or the project directory.
 User level options will override project level settings.

-> At the moment there are no ng6exposed options, so this feature isn't very helpful.
-But in the future this will allow you to enable or disable features as well as provide configuration settings for publishing and consuming modules.
+> At the moment there are no exposed options, so this feature isn't very helpful.
+But in the future this will allow you to enable or disable features as well as provide configuration settings for things like, publishing and consuming modules.

 The file used for configuration settings can be changed if you are extending the CLI itself.
 Please see the section on extending the CLI below.

-## Commands
+## Tool Overview

 We are actively working to develop and expand on these commands in an effor to further improve the developer experience.
 If you have any ideas or want to submit a new command, please feel free to contact me or submit a pull request.